 Vocational training opportunities are planned and implemented by The Guild’s Employment Services staff members who serve as job developers and job coaches.
-When you visit, you may see them throughout the school or heading out to a work site.
+When you visit, you may see them throughout the school or heading out with students to a work site.

-At 15 years of age, your student will begin being paid for any completed work shifts.
+At 14 years of age, your student will begin being paid for any completed work shifts.
 Your student certainly will like being paid for what he/she does.
 Plus, it allows us to teach your student money skills, banking and budgeting.